hyperledger-labs/zeto/doc-site/docs/advanced/erc20-tokens-integration.md

 ## deposit/withdraw vs. mint

 A solution developer who considers using the ERC20 integration feature must take into account how this works alongside the `mint` function.
-If the mint function is used in addition to `deposit`, there may not be sufficient ERC20 balance in the Zeto contract to support all the `withdraw` calls.
+While the `mint` function preserves the privacy of new token issuance inside the Zeto contract, it could lead to an insufficient balance in the ERC20 contract when the `withdraw` function is invoked.

 Consider the following sequence of events: